asterion9/ftd-LUA/README.md

 * Use 6 or more leg (4 is possible, but the craft will not be stable while half of the legs are up)
 * Have each set of leg that are on the ground at the same time should have a center of lift and thrust that coincides with the center of mass of the vehicle
 ## Input relay
-In the current version, LUA does not support listening on all available input, especially forward/backward command.
+In the current version, Lua does not support listening on all available input, especially forward/backward command.
-In order to bypass this limitation, a spinner block is placed, which will turn on these command, which can then be interpreted by the LUA box.
+In order to bypass this limitation, a spinner block is placed, which will turn on these command, which can then be interpreted by the Lua box.
 To use the forward/backward command (used by the AI) :
 * Place a spinner block on the main structure, in the upward position, oriented toward the front of the vehicle
 * Using shift + n, name the spinner block "forwarder"